Advertisment

 It is of relevance here that Supreme Court has issued a notice to Centre to regulate the content featured on OTT platforms like Netflix, Amazon Prime and Hotstar.
 The petition was filed by an NGO alleging that the online media streaming platforms show "uncertified, sexually explicit and vulgar" content.

-OTT Hotsatr Soni Liv
+Hotsatr Soni Liv OTT

 Advertisment